 In the evening Marian and Irene had invited a few friends over for a movie night, and I was one of them.
 I met Matt and Christine and we sat around to chat, eat nibbles, oh and watch a movie.
 Lovely to be included in such events – it’s the kind of thing you take for granted at home.

 On Sunday it was my turn to see the play.
 It was a matinee and the last of the shows.
 I saw Matt whom I had met the night before and sat with him and his friend.
 The play was two and a half hours long and pretty intense.
 It’s based on true events and it’s worth a watch if you don’t know of it – as long as you’re happy to have your thoughts provoked.

-I helped the crew dismantle the stage set and tidy away.
+I helped the crew dismantle the stage set and tidy away the props.
 I was also asked to not only the ‘post performance party’ but the ‘pre post performance party’.
 I skipped the pre post party as I wanted to change and I had Willow duties to perform.
 Once scrubbed up, including (get me!!) make up, I set off for the party venue.
 A place called the Sangdee Gallery.
 It wasn’t too far so I walked – sometimes finding somewhere new is easier on foot, as on the scooter you’re too busy watching the road and you whizz by.
 There are so many little places packed into a small area that just blink and you’ve missed one.